dogukandogru/BinancePortfolioTracker/README.md

 Welcome to Binance Portfolio Tracker.
 This project help you to track your portfolio more efficiently.

-## Heading Advantages over Binance dashboard:
+## Advantages over Binance dashboard:

 - Average cost of each coin
 - Current profit based on dollar and percentage